List of automobiles notable for negative reception: Chevrolet SSR (2003–06)

 Launched for 2003, the Chevrolet SSR was a retro-styled hot rod pickup truck based on the Chevrolet Trailblazer.
 It was a commercial failure and earned lasting critical derision due to its Trailblazer origins and poor performance.
 Named one of the 50 worst cars of all time by Time magazine, Dan Neil described it as being "heavy, underpowered and unforgivably lazy.
 It was no more hotrod than Britney is the next Helen Mirren."
 Autoblog included the SSR on its list "The 20 Dumbest Cars of All Time"; "The SSR answered the question no one asked.
 Who needs a retractable hardtop convertible roadster/pickup?"

 Car and Driver, stating the SSR "failed miserably", named it as one of the biggest flops of the past 25 years; "It's a convertible.
 It's a pickup.
 It's a car.
 It's yet another example of how the American people refuse to pay for anything even remotely corporate where hot-rod culture is concerned.
 Yep, that's right: It's the Chevrolet SSR, and we can hear you yawning already."
 Edmunds.com listed the SSR as one of the worst automotive failures of the last decade; "Is it a pickup or a roadster?
 Neither, because both of those can justify their existence.
 The retro-styled Chevrolet SSR is one of the oddest vehicles ever squeezed from Detroit's loins.
 Some say that the SSR stood out on the highway.
 So does a car fire."
 Edmunds.com also named the SSR the 60th worst car of all time.

 Saturn Ion (2003–07)

 Unlike its successful and critically acclaimed predecessor, the Saturn S series, the Saturn Ion, based on the GM Delta platform, garnered largely negative reviews for its poor design, poor quality and poor driving dynamics and was considered a reason for the downfall of the once-successful Saturn marque that was discontinued by its parent company General Motors in 2010.
-The Ion was notable for its quality, safety and construction problems that led to a total of twelve recalls, including one for a faulty ignition switch that resulted in thirteen deaths among all GM Delta platform-based cars.
+The Ion was notable for its quality, safety and construction problems that led to a total of twelve recalls, including one for a faulty ignition switch resulted in 13 deaths among all GM Delta-based cars.

 Another point were its unusual design choices, with the instrument panel for the speedometer and all other gauges being placed above the center console instead of in the usual place in front of the driver being especially criticized.
 Edmunds.com ranked it the 6th worst car of all time, the Los Angeles Times ranked it #5 in its list of the ten worst cars ever sold in America, Best Life ranked it the 19th worst car of the 21st century, and MotorBiscuit ranked it #1 in its list of the "25 most hated cars of all time".
 After only four years on the market, it was replaced by the Astra, a rebadged Opel Astra H imported from Europe.